dancingfrog/README/README.md

 * Implemented conversion of site and integrated services to new design
 * Received new design in the form of layered PSD files
 * Retained or re-implemented all of the functionality of the previous site (offering photo delivery and archival services)
-* Completely responsible for programming and testing this site, ensuring cross-browser compatibilityfor programming and testing this site, ensuring cross-browser compatibility
+* Completely responsible for programming and testing this site, ensuring cross-browser compatibility

 ### Tangible ![Tangible](images/tangible.png)
 #### [tangiblecorp.herokuapp.com](/tangible.html)